 However, the part of the data flow recording that is concerned with the reproduction of state preserving structures is performed by probing functions inserted at various locations in the application code.
-A more thorough discussion on how and where these probes should be inserted in the code is given in our previous papers [14][8].
+A more thorough discussion on how and where these probes should be inserted in the code is given in our previous papers [TSHP03][HST03].
 A summarizing overview of system instrumentation can be viewed in Figure 1.
+In the figure, the gray area represents the instrumentation layer, which is slightly integrated into different parts of the RTOS and some application abstraction layers.

-3.3 Avionics Instrumentation
+3.3 SAAB Avionics Instrumentation

-Since both the Robotics and the Avionics system run on top of VxWorks and the RTOS-level instrumentation is application-independent, the instrumentation of the Avionics system-level control flow was implemented in a very similar fashion.
+Since both the Robotics and the Avionics system run on top of VxWorks and the RTOS-level instrumentation is application independent, the instrumentation of the Avionics system-level control flow was implemented in a very similar fashion.
 However, one aspect had to be taken into account.
 In contrast to the Robotics system, the Avionics system was implemented in Ada.
 As the Ada runtime environment is added as a layer on top of VxWorks, this layer had to be altered in order to be able to monitor rendezvous and other Ada synchronization mechanisms.
 This instrumentation allowed for the Ada runtime environment to use instrumented versions of the VxWorks synchronization system calls instead of the original versions.